berin-aquaquad/orange-pi-5/README.md

+# ORANGE-PI-5       DONT CLONE till I do the updates around 11pm...  good lord READ BELOW... looking at my traffic volume and its huge.
-# ORANGE-PI-5       Just remember this is a work in progress and its so far been 100% a solo project so far.
+Just remember this is a work in progress and its so far been 100% a solo project so far.
 I now have a working larger 3d printer and have printed my first test of the aft section of the main body. "mistakes were made" I'm fixing some new found cad design and measurment errors.
 #                                      KEEP CHECKING BACK I UPDATE THIS GIT REPO OFTEN.
 #              FIRST OPI5 IN THE WORLD WITH A REAL MOUNTED ICE TOWER HEATSINK!
 Now that my OPI5 has a full suite of heatsinks on it.
 My next focus is on starting the build of the micro desktop case and OS.
 I believe the first part I'll build is the SBC mounting plane.
 That will give me something to mount to then I'll start the main body 3d print.